serrif/website/main/community.md

 <hr style="margin-top: 4.5rem;">

-## Discord
+## Discord server
-Our public-invite server community on Discord for free discussion about anything that happens on (and off) the server.
+Our easy-to-use, public-invite server community on Discord for discussion about anything that happens on (and off) the server.
 {: .usa-font-lead }

 An extension to the instant in-game server chat where anyone can talk in real time.
 This service is great for sharing content, and for quick support.
 We separate a few discussion streams into separate channels to keep conversations more organized.